It’s no secret: if your business relies on delivering a service, there is a limit to how much you can earn.

 4. Define a Detailed Process

 While it may take time to figure it out, you need to lay out every single detail of your launch process.
 That should include all the bits and pieces that either members of your team or third parties are responsible for.
-We put that process into our asana project management tool, save it as a template, and then copy that template as a new project every time we're ready to launch a new product.
+We put that process into our Asana project management tool, save it as a template, and then copy that template as a new project every time we're ready to launch a new product.

 Having all your tasks laid out, down to the smallest steps, eliminates the time you usually spend trying to decide what to do next.
 And if you save that list, you'll help ensure you don't forget a task next time.
-Just add to the launch process template every time you find that you need to change or when you suddenly remember a tasks that wasn't listed.
+Just add to the launch process template every time you find that you need to change or when you suddenly remember a task that wasn't listed.

 5. Be Prepared to Change Course

-Be ready to adapt to market (and life) events.
-An idea for increasing sales might suddenly come to you that you want to act on.
-You might have unexpected crisis in your own life that cuts into the time you had planned to take implementing the launch.
+An idea for increasing sales might suddenly comes to you that you want to act on.
+You might have an unexpected crisis in your own life that cuts into the time you had planned to implement the launch.
 A request from a customer or other feedback might come in that you want to incorporate in the product.
 Or, there might be a news event that you can leverage during your launch.
 Even though we create most of our content in advance, we sometimes go in and edit based on new ideas or events.

 If your mindset is ready to turn on a dime and make changes in your launch plan, then your stress level is instantly reduced.